Sid Caesar: Style and technique

 Caesar was not a stand-up comedian but a "sketch comic, and actor," wrote one historian.
 "He conjured up ideas and enhanced scenes, but never wrote a word," and thereby depended on his writers for dialogue.
-Caesar was skilled at pantomime, dialects, monologues, foreign language double-talk and general comic acting.
+Caesar was skilled at pantomime, dialects, monologs, foreign language double-talk and general comic acting.

 His sketches were often long, sometimes 10 or 15 minutes, with numerous close-ups showing the expressions on the faces of Caesar and other actors.
 Caesar relied more on body language, accents, and facial contortions than simply spoken dialogue.
-Unlike the slapstick comedy, which was standard on TV, his style was considered avant garde.
+Unlike slapstick comedy, which was standard on TV, his style was considered avant garde.
 Caesar "...was born with the ability to write physical poetry," notes comedian Steve Allen, a technique like that used for a silent film comedian.
 An example of this "silent film" style is a live sketch with Nanette Fabray, where they both pantomime an argument choreographed to the music of Beethoven's Fifth Symphony.

 Writer Mel Tolkin stated that Caesar "didn't like one-line jokes in sketches because he felt that if the joke was a good one, anybody could do it.
 One-liners would take him away from what drove his personal approach to comedy."
 Larry Gelbart called Caesar's style theatrical, and called him "...a pure TV comedian."
 In describing his control during the live performances, actress Nanette Fabray recalled that unlike most comedians, such as Red Skelton, Bob Hope or Milton Berle, Caesar always stayed in character: "He was so totally into the scene he never lost it."

 Caesar was able to pantomime a wide variety of things: a tire, a gumball machine, a lion, a dog, a punching bag, a telephone, an infant, an elevator, a railroad train, a herd of horses, a piano, a rattlesnake and a bottle of seltzer.
 On the Dick Clark show in 1978, he played a chewing gum machine and a slot machine.
 He was also able to create imaginary characters.
 Alfred Hitchcock compared him to Charlie Chaplin, and critic John Crosby felt "he could wrench laughter out of you with the violence of his great eyes and the sheer immensity of his parody."
 In an article in The Saturday Evening Post in 1953, show business biographer Maurice Zolotow noted that "Caesar relies upon grunts and grimaces to express a vast range of emotions."

 Of his double-talk routines, Carl Reiner said, "His ability to doubletalk every language known to man was impeccable," and during one performance Caesar imitated four different languages but with almost no real words.
 Despite his apparent fluency in many languages, Caesar could actually speak only English and Yiddish.
 In 2008, Caesar told a USA Today reporter, "Every language has its own music ...
 If you listen to a language for 15 minutes, you know the rhythm and song."
-Having developed this mimicry skill, he could create entire monologues using gibberish in numerous languages, as he did in a skit in which he played a German general.
+Having developed this mimicry skill, he could create entire monologs using gibberish in numerous languages, as he did in a skit in which he played a German general.